pinellolab/EPInformer/README.md

 This package provides an implementation of the EPInformer model and examples on running the model.

-Jiecong Lin, Ruibang Luo, Luca Pinello
+Jiecong Lin, Ruibang Laurent Luo, Luca Pinello